wmeira/gothongames/README.md

   - Unconfirmed e-mail page.
 It is possible to resend the confirmation e-mail if expired or invalid
 - Games: Gothon | Riddle Master | World Flags Quiz
 - Ranking page

+## Images

+- Images of this project may be found in the `screens` folder

 ## TODO

   - Games: